apasto/NE_Italy_photographyForbidden/README.md

 # Vectorization of a cold-war era sign, forbidding photography and survey along Italy eastern border.

+These four-language signs were put up by Italy in the teal coloured area, an approx. 20-30 km buffer zone along the border with Austria and the then SFR Yugoslavia (current border with the Republic of Slovenia, 1991-).

+To current knowledge, no one of the original signs has been left standing.

+This is a vectorization of the scarce photographic material available, enhanced by current geospatial data.
+Fidelity to the original material cannot be guaranteed (see Disclaimer).
+It has been carried out in QGIS and Inkscape.

+## Contents

+Placeholder.

 ## Sources

 * [Emblem of the Italian Republic](https://commons.wikimedia.org/wiki/Image:Emblem_of_Italy.svg), svg version by Wikimedia Commons user [F l a n k e r](https://commons.wikimedia.org/wiki/User:F_l_a_n_k_e_r), derived from the original of Paolo Paschetto.